What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 Soaking Hay

 Soaking involves submerging forage in water for between 30 minutes to several hours.
-The most common reason to soak hay is to reduce the amount of non-structural carbohydrates (NSC) present in the forage.
+The most common reason to soak hay is to reduce the amount of sugar (ESC) present in the forage.

 This method is superior to steaming when it comes to decreasing sugar content.
 If your horse needs to lose weight or is insulin resistant, soaking can significantly decrease the energy density of your forage to make it more suitable for your horse.